 Clinical Significance of Positive Urine Ketone Result

-Ketone bodies are usually absent in urine.
-High levels of ketones are present in the urine of individuals with uncontrolled diabetes.
-In diabetes the ketones are present because the body's ability to metabolize carbohydrates is defective.
+High levels of ketones may be present in the urine of individuals with uncontrolled diabetes because the body's ability to metabolize carbohydrates is defective.

 Detecting the presence of ketones in the urine is a valuable aid to managing and monitoring individuals with diabetes mellitus.
 Ketonuria is an indication that the insulin dose needs to be increased.
-It is also an early indicator of insulin dosage problems in juvenile diabetes or in diabetics experiencing other medical problems.
+Electrolyte imbalance and dehydration occur when ketones accumulate in the blood.
+If these conditions are not corrected by adjusting the dose of insulin, the patient may develop ketoacidosis and ultimately diabetic coma.